We are downgrading our recommendation on ICE to Neutral based on

 cash flow boosts efficiencies, making way for strategic

-acquisitions and divestments, product novelty and global expansion.
+acquisitions, alliances and divestments, product novelty and global

+expansion.
 It also allowed the resumption of share buyback.
-The successful
+The

-integration of NYSE, timely achievement of cost synergies and
+successful integration of NYSE, timely achievement of cost

-steady debt reduction also strengthen ratings.
-Though top line
+synergies and steady debt reduction also strengthened ratings.
+Top

-shored up primarily due to NYSE acquisition, it signaled absence of
+line shored up primarily due to NYSE acquisition, while signaling

-comparable growth parameters.
-Meanwhile, lower volumes and higher
+absence of comparable growth parameters.
+Meanwhile, lower volumes

 Post the acquisition of NYSE Euronext Inc. in Nov 2013 for about